The beaches, the clubs, the food, the architecture – Barcelona is absolutely thrilling and one of the best cities to visit in Spain.

-Traveling alone in Barcelona can be an amazing experience.
-But only if you find the right accommodation.
-This hostel was pretty much made for solo-travelers so let us tell you why.
+Travelling alone in Barcelona can be an amazing experience if you find the right accommodation.
+This hostel was pretty much made for solo travellers, so let us tell you why.

 As one of the best hostels in Barcelona, the range of activities and strong sociable vibe makes it easy to meet new people and have a fab time.